-In this tutorial, learn how to use Acrobat 9 to produce predictable output when you convert Word to PDF (sometimes called PDF convert, convert to PDF or create PDF).
+In this tutorial, learn how to use Acrobat 9 to produce predictable output when you convert Word to PDF.

-In a recent AcrobatUsers.com Tech Talk, I described various issues and solutions you can use to convert files to PDF.
+In an AcrobatUsers.com Tech Talk, I described various issues and solutions you can use to convert files to PDF.
 This article describes important issues and includes tricks you can try from that presentation.
 The list isn’t exhaustive, but may help pinpoint issues you're experiencing with your files.

 Microsoft Word serves as the source program for more PDF files than any other software.
 In general, problems with PDF creation from Word stem from these sources: